apache/druid/docs/content/dependencies/metadata-storage.md

 ### Task-related Tables

-There are also a number of tables created and used by the [Indexing Service](../design/indexing-service.html) in the course of its work.
+There are also a number of tables created and used by the [Overlord](../design/overlord.html) and [MiddleManager](../design/middlemanager.html) when managing tasks.

 ### Audit Table